AMPOW - SPEED AWARENESS CAMPAIGN

 Previously NDORS was operated by NDORS Ltd, another private company.
 The last accounts filed with Companies House were for the year ending March 2014 and showed revenue of £44 million with profits of £2.5 million.
 One of the directors is Meredydd Hughes, a retired Chief Constable, who is also a director of Road Safety Support Ltd which supports traffic prosecutions and provides training.
 He has the distinction of being banned for speeding in 2007 for doing 90 mph in a 60 speed limit zone.
 Other directors are Thomas Howes and Trevor Hall, also directors of Road Safety Support Ltd, who are also former police officers.
 Former police officers are also commonly employed by or are directors/owners of the course operators.

 At the time of writing there are 24 accredited course operators.
-That includes three private sector organisations (including AA DriveTech and TTC Group), six police forces and 15 local authorities.
+That includes three private sector organisations (including AA DriveTech and TTC Group), five police forces (including Lancashire, Merseyside, Humberside, Cheshire and Northamptonshire and 15 local authorities.
 All of them can generate very substantial profits above the costs incurred in providing the courses.
 For example, Hertfordshire County Council generated a surplus of £947,000 in 2015/2016 by delivering 1,891 courses attended by 41,641 drivers giving income of £3.7 million (source: Local Transport Today - more information is available on the AMPOW speed-awareness campaign blog).
 The police and local authorities may well spend some of the surplus from running courses on road safety measures (there is no legal obligation to do so) but private sector operators can simply lose the profits in high salaries and directors fees.
 For example in October 2015 the Sun Newspaper ran an article that suggested the directors of AA Drivetech received £5.5 million in directors fees in 2013.

 One disturbing aspect is that although the police do not set speed limits or determine the location of speed cameras, they do advise on those matters.
 But local authorities do directly control speed limits so they may well have a financial incentive to lower limits and introduce more cameras so as to increase the demand for speed awareness courses and hence the profits they receive.